-Figure 5-1 shows the actual and fitted values in the sample period, and their difference, the residual of the equation.
-Assuming that the fitted value can be interpreted as a desirable path, the figure suggests the following interpretation: The monetary policy was too tight (actual>fitted) in 1985 and 1986, while the monetary policy was too loose in 1988 and 1989.
+Figure 7.5 shows the actual and fitted values in the sample period, and their difference, the residual of the equation.
+Assuming that the fitted value can be interpreted as a desirable path, the figure suggests the following interpretation: the monetary policy was too tight (actual > fitted) in 1985 and 1986, while the monetary policy was too loose in 1988 and 1989.
 The two years of 1988 and 1989 are known to be the last stage of the real estate bubble.
-Several authors have suggested that the Bank of Japan made a mistake in these years allowing the bubble to form, thus the asset prices should have been included in deciding monetary policy.
-(See Okina and Shiratsuka (2002, 2004)) However, as Figure 5-1 suggests, even a plain CPI Taylor-rule would have flagged loose monetary policy as being too loose in these two years.
+Several authors have suggested that the Bank of Japan made a mistake in these years by allowing the bubble to form, thus the asset prices should have been included in deciding monetary policy.
+(See Okina and Shiratsuka 2002, 2004).
+However, as figure 7.5 suggests, even a plain CPI Taylor rule would have flagged loose monetary policy as being too loose in these two years.

-26 For the instruments, c, π{t-2} - π^ , y{t-2} - y^ , dyen{t-1}, doil{t-1} are used, where dyen_t is the year-on-year change of the yen/dollar rate in month t and doil_t is the year-on-year change of the oil prices in month t.
+^{25.} For the instruments, c, $\pi{t-2} - \pi^$, $y{t-2} - y^$, dyen{t-1}, doil{t-1} are used, where dyen_t is the year-on-year change of the yen/dollar rate in month t and doil_t is the year-on-year change of the oil prices in month t.